memorieslp/awesome-mvps/README.md

 **Description**: The MVP was a manual process, with no programing required or any use of external tools.
 The founders would talk to people, find out their preferences, go to the supermakets and grocery stores to check the prices of the ingredients, and deliver them to their clients.
 It started with one client, and slowly scalated to more and more people.
 The founders were able to learn the nuances of this project, by talking to people and learning how the process works in practice, while also not spending any time or money on programing a very ambitious and complex app that they did not know if it had a future and a place on the market.

+**Features**: The process allowed costumers to tell what their preferences were, so the founders could come up with recipes and find out which locations had the best prices for the ingredients.
+These ingredients would be delivered to the costumer's residence with the instructions to make the meal, and although the founders had to physically visit the grocery stores and the supermaket, the costumers didn't have to do anything but wait for the delivery, making the idea very appealing to those interested in cooking.
+There was no proper feature in this MVP that had to be implemented in an application, it was all an abstraction of the real product.

 ![food-on-the-table_mvp](https://user-images.githubusercontent.com/42478443/234931770-66526bc5-b28d-4463-a086-54259a891b96.png)

 [🔼 Back to top](#content)